About

 I am a Research Fellow at the MZES, University of Mannheim.
 I am also a Co-PI of the research project Democratic Values of Immigrants from Authoritarian Regimes funded by the BMFSFJ.
 I completed my PhD in Political Science in the Research Training Group DYNAMICS and the Hertie School in Berlin.

-Please feel free to contact me if you are interested in these about projects or common interests at korinna.lindemann@uni-mannheim.de!
+Please feel free to contact me if you are interested in these projects or common interests at korinna.lindemann@uni-mannheim.de!

 News